github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 ## Step 2.2.
 Clone the repository

 RuboCop is available as a command-line utility.
 That means your {% data variables.product.prodname_github_app %} will need to clone a local copy of the repository on the CI server so RuboCop can parse the files.
+To do that, your code will need to be able to run Git operations, and your {% data variables.product.prodname_github_app %} will need to have the correct permissions to clone a repository.

+### Allow Git operations

 To run Git operations in your Ruby app, you can use the [ruby-git](https://github.com/ruby-git/ruby-git) gem.
 The `Gemfile` in the `building-a-checks-api-ci-server` repository already includes the ruby-git gem, and you installed it when you ran `bundle install` in the [prerequisite steps](#prerequisites).

-To use the gem, add this code to the top of your `server.rb` file:
+At the top of your `server.rb` file, below the other `require` items, add the following code:

 ``` ruby{:copy}
 require 'git'